 (D) Oven temperature.

-(b) Where applicable, a monthly record shall be maintained indicating the type and amount of solvent used for cleanup and surface preparation;
+(b) Where applicable, a monthly record must be maintained indicating the type and amount of solvent used for cleanup and surface preparation;

-(c) Such records shall be retained and available for inspection by the Department for a period of two years.
+(c) Such records must be retained and available for inspection by DEQ for a period of five years.